j-backlin/snowflake_usage_views/README.md

 - The install script shares the secure views and streamlit app to the Public role by default.
 If that is not desired, copy the content of setup.sql and modify prior to execution.
 ## :memo: Notes
 - The clickable query profile links in the tables are based on Organization + Account name: ```https://<orgname>-<account_name>.snowflakecomputing.com```
--   If using either of the below modify the code to have functional links.
+-   If using either of the below modify the setup script to have functional links.
 -   Connection name: ```https://<orgname>-<connectionname>.snowflakecomputing.com```
 -   Account locator (legacy): ```https://<accountlocator>.<region>.<cloud>.snowflakecomputing.com```
 - Some features might require Snowflake Enterprise Edition (only tested with Enterprise edition)